Martian Invasion: Production

-For this episode only, The Hood adopts the alias "Agent Seven-Nine".
-Although the script names The Hood's employer "General Strond", in the finished episode he is referred to only as "General X".
+For this episode only, the Hood adopts the alias "Agent Seven-Nine".
+Although the script names the Hood's employer "General Strond", in the finished episode he is referred to only as "General X".
 The character is never seen clearly: in one scene, he is shown standing behind a translucent curtain; in other scenes, he is sitting in a high-backed armchair facing away from the camera.

 The episode begins with an action sequence from Goldheimer's film: driving through the desert, police officers Slim and Maguire (whose actors are rescued later in the episode) encounter a flying saucer from Mars, whose green-skinned, helmeted occupants use directed-energy weapons to destroy their patrol car; the men flee to a nearby cave, into which the aliens fire projectiles that emit suffocating gas.
 A final shot of one of the Martians dissolves into a scene of Goldheimer pitching the story to Bletcher and "Mr Stutt", revealing the previous scene to be an embedded narrative.
 According to Fennell, this story-within-a-story opening was made necessary by Gerry Anderson's wish for Thunderbirds to maintain plausibility within its science fiction genre: "We couldn't have real Martians, so the situation you see at the beginning of the episode turns out to be a film set."

 "Martian Invasion" was filmed in Thunderbirds original 25-minute episode format in January 1965.
 A few weeks earlier, Lew Grade – who had been greatly impressed by the original 25-minute version of the first episode, "Trapped in the Sky" – had instructed Gerry Anderson to make all episodes 50 minutes long so the series could fill an hour-long commercial TV timeslot.
 In the case of "Martian Invasion", APF did not have the time to rework the story straight away, and ultimately the episode was expanded and finished only after the completion of the Series One finale, "Security Hazard".
-The episode's additional material includes a scene in which General X meets The Hood at The Hood's temple in Malaysia, the subplot about Kyrano being forced to sabotage Thunderbird 1s camera detector, and an expansion of the chase sequence (in particular, the insertion of the tunnel scenes).
+The episode's additional material includes a scene in which General X meets the Hood at the latter's temple in Malaysia, the subplot about Kyrano being forced to sabotage Thunderbird 1s camera detector, and an expansion of the chase sequence (in particular, the insertion of the tunnel scenes).

 One of the film crew puppets was modelled on Brian Johnson, a member of Thunderbirds special effects crew.